 Alegal systems are those which cannot be regulated after-the-fact.
 You can sue neither a storm nor a blockchain.
-Think back to what is valuable in this shared dream - the legal fiction of the firm (i.e. that it has a kind of personhood) allowed for orders of magnitude improvement in our organizational efficiency as a species.
+Think back to what is valuable in this shared dream - the legal fiction of the firm having a kind of personhood allowed for huge improvement in our organisational efficiency as a species.
 Alegal fictions are the next evolution.
 For the first time in history, we need not revolt against a system of violent legal enforcement.
-We can abandon it for openly verifiable mathematics, which we subscribe to by acts of our own volition.
+We can abandon it in favour of openly verifiable mathematics, which we subscribe to by acts of our own volition.

-💡 This is because, in the world wide web, running code is more powerful than holding elections.
+💡 This is because, in the world wide web, the act of running code is more powerful than holding elections.

 This is what it really means to explore new kinds of interpersonal trust enabled by trustless protocols: if we engineer money to be a measure of care, do we trust ourselves to be respons-able?
-Lao Tzu did, and so do we.
+Lao Tzu did.

 To follow the way yourself is real power.

 To follow it in the family is abundant power.